 I intend with this beautiful small yacht and her larger sisters to rewrite the history of the search for pleasure under sail.
 I’ll start with a few theses on yacht ownership, specifically PAINE 14 yacht ownership.
 Read more below.

 Frank Lloyd Wright said, “The devil’s in the details”, and it’s as true for yacht architecture as bricks and mortar.

 Since we fully expect the PAINE 14 to become an enduring legend we’ve spared no effort to sweat the details.
 Here are just a few examples:

 - The cockpit coamings of the PAINE 14 rake outward, to permit the coamings to cradle your back at just the right angle when seated- and to match the timeless aesthetic that Nat Herreshoff perfected a century ago on the Herreshoff 12 1/2.
-We have specified real and labor- intensive varnished mahogany (or teak) coamings to insure that the PAINE 14 is correct in every detail.
+We have specified real and labor- intensive varnished mahogany (or teak, or painted) coamings to insure that the PAINE 14 is correct in every detail.

 - A century ago Nat Herreshoff came up with his signature sculpted wale strake.
 It served no purpose other than to be gorgeous.
 We have slavishly copied this feature on the PAINE 14, even to the point of having the planks milled by Dan Shea on the original Herreshoff premises in Bristol, RI.
 You can’t get more authentic than that, and did we mention… the shape is gorgeous!